-Whether you do a search request or choose your route through the map, you will always end up in the detailed view of a single route.
+When you select the route via the table or the map, you will always end up in the detailed view of a single route.
 The route view summarizes the information required for your planning according to the 3x3-Rule (see Chapter 4).
-In the upper part of the left column you find the meta-data of the route.
+In the upper part of the right column you find meta data of your route.
 The lower part shows the most important information of the avalanche bulletin.
-The right side contains the Swisstopo map with the route.
+The left side contains the map with the route.